-DCP 2013: Part B - General Provisions - B1: Advertising and Signage DCP Davelanment Provisions Bronocod Complies Objective Development Provisions Proposed Compiles

-1 a) Signs primarily identifying No signage is proposed.
+DCP 2013: Part B - General Provisions - B1: Advertising and Signage DCP Objective Development Provisions Proposed Complies 1 a) Signs primarily identifying products or services are not acceptable, even where relating to products or services available on that site.
+No signage is proposed.
+Standard consent condition recommended for any signage to require consent if otherwise not exempt development.
 N/A

-products or services are not Standard

-acceptable, even where consent condition

-relating to products or recommended for any

-services available on that site. signage to require

-consent if otherwise not

-exempt development.